Industrial Wires, Switches and Installation Equipment Trading License in Dubai: Cost and Requirements

 Select the appropriate office or flexi-desk package

-Pay the licence and registration fees
+Pay the license and registration fees

-Receive the trading licence and establishment card
+Receive the trading license and establishment card

 Apply for residency visas if required